intel/xpumanager/doc/CLI_user_guide.md

 ```

-## Get the aggregrated device statistics
+## Get the aggregated device statistics
-Help info for getting the GPU device aggregrated statistics
+Help info for getting the GPU device aggregated statistics
 ```
 ./xpumcli stats -h

-List the GPU aggregrated statistics since last execution of this command or XPU Manager daemon is started.
+List the GPU aggregated statistics since last execution of this command or XPU Manager daemon is started.

 Usage: xpumcli stats [Options] xpumcli stats